kirmed419/message-queue-system/README.md

 # Real-Time Data Pipeline: A Tutorial

 This project is a simplified, local, end-to-end real-time data pipeline that simulates the ingestion, processing, and visualization of data.
-It's inspired by Apache Kafka and is designed to showcase data engineering skills.
-This tutorial will walk you through the architecture, components, and data flow of the pipeline.

 ## High-Level Architecture